Moon Man (album): Reception and release

 At that time Lloyd's "music was warm, inviting, and peaceful, unlike the abrasive, aggressive protest statements made by many of his 1960s contemporaries.
 It provided a sonic backdrop and soothing soundtrack for a generation of alienated youth."
 Many of the temporary circumstances influenced Lloyd and his new project.
-"Moon Man was a recordings born out of this period, a time of great uncertainty and darkness in the heart of America, when the hitherto unassailable ramparts of US capitalism and lifestyle had been shaken by the radical questioning of the Summer of Love and the horrors of the Vietnam War," as Tom Callaghan explains in the liner notes.
+"Moon Man was a recording born out of this period, a time of great uncertainty and darkness in the heart of America, when the hitherto unassailable ramparts of US capitalism and lifestyle had been shaken by the radical questioning of the Summer of Love and the horrors of the Vietnam War," as Tom Callaghan explains in the liner notes.

 An album review in Billboard of September 12, 1970, categorized it as "Pop" saying "Lloyd has switched into the rock energy and came up with a rock album that contains his own music and lyrics.
 Good etherial product, part jazz, a lot of rock and much heavy."
 Generally the album receives still mixed reviews and has mostly been overlooked in Lloyd's catalogue.
 The Allmusic review awarded the album with only 2 stars.
 Josef Woodard of JazzTimes Magazine has even called it "quirky".

 At the end of 1970 the recording was simultaneously released in the US, Canada, the UK, France and Italy; but the demand wasn't big enough to reprint it.
 As of 2016 there has only been one reissue so far: BGO Records rereleased it once on compact disc in 1997.